astroconda/cbc/README.md

 CBC has organically morphed into a translator capable of generating Conda build recipes *on the fly* rather than becoming a replacement build system altogether.

 What does it translate?
-Well, Conda's recipe format consists of three or more files, each with their own purpose, and must be written by hand for each package.
+The Conda recipe format consists of three or more files, each with their own purpose, and must be written by hand for each package.
 I felt like this was a major caveat, because each stage in the build was controlled by completely separate files.
 Files that need to be opened and closed repeatedly (more like constantly) during the creation process.
 In theory this is cool... you only need to change the bit that matters to the task at hand, but in practice, when working with a large convoluted recipes its extremely easy to get lost and/or frustrated.

 The layout of a Conda recipe is as follows: